itsnyan/knowledge-classic/README.md

 ## Background

-- "Printable View" is also a limitation for Knowledge Lightning so we are no longer able to view Knowledge Articles in a new window while working on cases.
+- "Printable View" is a limitation for Knowledge Lightning so we are no longer able to view Knowledge Articles in a new window while working on cases.

 - Without the Lightning extension, when we open a new browser window of Supportforce, you'll get logged out of OMNI.